opensearch-project/documentation-website/_search-plugins/ltr/fits-in.md

 Then other tools take over.
 With a logged set of features for documents, you join data with your Judgement lists you've developed on your own.
 You've now got a training set you can use to test/train ranking models.
-Using of a tool like Ranklib or XGBoost, you'll hopefully arrive at a satisfactory model.
+Using of a tool like RankLib or XGBoost, you'll hopefully arrive at a satisfactory model.

 With a ranking model, you turn back to the plugin.
 You upload the model